 Let’s Make Some Homemade Vodka!

 Making vodka requires a home still.
 While it is possible to make your own still from various items around the home, it may be safer to purchase a home still from an online store.
+Something like one of these alcohol stills will set you back over a hundred dollars, but could be viewed as a nice investment.

 Your home still should be comprised of four primary parts.
 You will require a heat source and a boiling chamber as well as water cooling pipes and the collection bottle that will collect your distilled vodka.

-Step Two: Sterilization
+Step Two: Sterilization:

 It is vital you sterilize all your equipment prior to beginning your distilling.
 Any foreign objects or imperfections in your still during this process will change the flavor of your final vodka product to the point that it can become quite bitter.